acoustic-content-samples/sample-active-site-components/README.md

 ### Clone and install the sample content-artifacts and site-application-files
 * Change the command line directory to site application's root directory (i.e. wch-site-application).
 If you haven't already done so, perform all of the required installation steps for the site application repo.
-* Using the Git URL to the sample-web-components repository, run this command to copy the needed sample site-application-files and update the layout settings for the new component.
+* Using the Git URL to the sample-active-components repository, run this command to copy the needed sample site-application-files and update the layout settings for the new component.
 ```
 npm run install-layouts-from-git https://github.com/ibm-wch/wch-site-application.git
 ```